 Do you ever abandon your creative ideas?
 Have you been known to get super excited about a new creative venture, convinced it’s the next best thing, then completely change your mind shortly thereafter?

-I’m talking about taking a new class, writing a new book, or even starting a new job.
+I’m talking about taking a class, writing a book, working on a piece of art, or even starting a new job.
 Starting something you thought would be interesting, but in reality, it’s not fun at all, and now and you want out?

 Me too, it’s pretty much my middle name!